EnigmaCurry/dry_agent/README.md

 `PUBLIC_PORT=8123`.

-The backend app is technically available to localhost at port `APP_LOCALHOST_PORT` (35123), however this port requires mTLS, and cannot be used except by other containers that have a key.
-Its existence should be treated as an implementation detail.
-All public access must go through Traefik on `PUBLIC_SUBNET` at `PUBLIC_HOST` on `PUBLIC_PORT` (8123).
+The backend app is technically available to localhost at port `APP_LOCALHOST_PORT` (35123), however this port is protected with mTLS, and cannot be used except by other containers that have a signed key.
+The existence of this port should be treated as an implementation detail/consequence of Traefik host networking.
+All public access must route through Traefik from `PUBLIC_SUBNET` to `PUBLIC_HOST` on `PUBLIC_PORT` (8123).

-The TLS certificate is self-signed by a local CA (Step-CA), and by default is certified for a period of 100 years.
+The TLS certificate is self-signed by a local CA (Step-CA), and by default it is certified for a period of 100 years.
 The CN for the certificate is set by `PUBLIC_HOST`, which defaults to `localhost`.
 If you are opening up the service to other hosts, you should set a valid DNS name instead.
 Because the cert is self-signed, the _first_ time you access the app you will need to instruct your browser to trust the certificate.
+It is _not_ reccommended for you to install the root CA into your browser nor OS trust store (given a 100 year default expiration would just be reckless).
+The intention is that you should just pin the cert once (per client) after verifying it manually.

 To login, the client is required to provide the one-time-use login token.
 The token is only retrieved via `make get-url` or via the configured Matrix or Discord chat bot.
 The token is also viewable inside the workstation filesystem at `/app/current_token.txt`.
 Your browser session will store the cookie so you will stay logged in indefinitely.
-To login with a new browser, you must retrieve a new token.
-When a new token is used, the client cookies are invalidated and your existing sessions are logged out.
+The session only allows one login.
+If you ask for a fresh login link, all existing session cookies will become invalid (logged out).

 In addition to the preshared login token, you must also pass two factor authentication with your authenticator (TOTP) device.
+This second phase of authentication is controlled by a separate auth container, outside the view of the app container.

 There is an SSH server built in which is an alternative to using the webapp.
-The SSH server listens on localhost at `SSH_LOCALHOST_PORT` (35222) and Traefik proxies this port to `PUBLIC_SUBNET` on port `PUBLIC_SSH_PORT` (2225).
+The SSH server listens only on localhost at `SSH_LOCALHOST_PORT` (35222) and Traefik proxies this port to `PUBLIC_SUBNET` on port `PUBLIC_SSH_PORT` (2225) for wider area (authenticated) access.

 ### Development